While you can’t predict when a medical emergency is going to strike, will you nonetheless be ready for one?

 - Emergency contact info – Be sure to have written down your emergency contact info.
 This will help personnel or law enforcement contact your closest relative or friend.
 Even if you have the details on your cell phone, it does not hurt to have them written down on a slip of paper.
 Carry that information in your wallet or purse.
 The faster a relative or friend gets an alert, the quicker others will have your medical info.

 - Are you allergic to anything? – Along with your emergency contact info, write down any allergies to medicines.
 Too many people take such information for granted.
 When they do, it can lead to trouble.
 As an example, a hospital emergency room is almost always going to be a busy scene.
 As such, medical personnel need to have all the details about a patient available to them.
 If you have an allergy to one or more medicines, it would be quite valuable for the medical personnel to know this.
-If you end up receiving the wrong drug to treat your emergency, it may in fact make matters worse or even lead to death.
+If you end up receiving the wrong drug to treat your illness, it may in fact make matters worse or even lead to death.

 In doing your best to avoid an emergency spiraling out of control, make sure to stay up on your medical info and where to go.